JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/docs/PHASE6-D-BREAKTHROUGH.md

 1. **Unblocked Critical Path** - Agent Mesh can now actually work
 2. **Security Restored** - No compromises, all verification active
-3. **Production-Ready Config** - Proper Goose stdio extension format
+3. **Production-Ready Config** - Proper goose stdio extension format
 4. **Reproducible** - All fixes documented and committed
 5. **No Deferral** - Tested NOW as instructed, not pushed to later phase